Robert Kerr (architect): Biography

 Kerr was born in Aberdeen, where he trained as an architect.
 In 1844, he moved to London and in 1845 spent a year in New York City, from where he returned to London with a rebellious spirit.

 Together with the only 18 year old Charles Gray, in 1847 Kerr was a founder of the Architectural Association (AA), becoming its first President, 1847–48.
 The aim of the AA was to offer an alternative for the education of architects through a systematic course of training provided by the students themselves, rather than having to settle with the existing highly unreliable custom where young men were articled to established architects.

 Kerr had been elected a Fellow of the Royal Institute of British Architects (RIBA) in 1857, where he served as an examiner and as a council member.
 Between 1860-1902, Kerr was District Surveyor for the parish of St James's, Westminster, and 1861-90 Professor of the Arts of Construction at King's College London.

+In 1848 Kerr married Charlotte Mary Anne Fox.
+They had nine children.
+Three of their four sons went on to be architects.
+Their daughter, Harriet Kerr, became a suffragette as a response to her father's prejudice against women.